-It also showed that there would be far fewer 'costumed criminals' since they would either be in jail, killed, or even found redemption.
+It also showed that there would be far fewer 'costumed criminals' since they would either be in jail, killed, or even find redemption.
 Many criminals would go into more profitable and yet less showy pursuits, like drug trafficking.

 The idea of the Nebulous Evil Organisation was also targeted for deconstruction.
-Who has the resources to kill The Comedian, engineer Dr. Manhattan's exile, frame Rorschach for murder, and engineer the destruction of several major cities than Ozymandias, the world's smartest man?
+Who has the resources to kill The Comedian, engineer Dr. Manhattan's exile, frame Rorschach for murder, and engineer the destruction of several major cities other than Ozymandias, the world's smartest man?

 Youngblood tries to answer the question "What if superheroes were real?"
 The answer?
 They'd basically be reality TV stars.
 The series deals with similar themes found in Tiger & Bunny, such as the use of corporate sponsors and the pressures of stardom that a hero might encounter in the real world.
-A shocking number of the "heroes" are also shown to be outright assholes, especially in later volumes that tried to comment on the Nineties Anti-Hero tropes that the title initially played straight.
+A shocking number of the "heroes" are also shown to be outright assholes, especially in later volumes that tried to comment on the '90s Anti-Hero tropes that the title initially played straight.